A medieval village in on the French Riviera. It sounds like the beginning of a romantic fairy tale. It is. Fathom founder Pavia Rosati checks in.

 I was led under an archway and through a tunnel under a few very old buildings.
 I emerged on a cobblestone street under another archway.
 Behind a heavy wooden door across from me was La Chèvre d'Or's reception.

-This preamble set the stage for a very dramatic overnight stay.
+This fairy tale preamble set the stage for a very dramatic overnight stay.
 La Chèvre d'Or isn't so much in Eze as it is of Eze.
 There would be no running into other guests in the elevator or down a long hallway.
 The hotel — 38 rooms and suites, four casual and formal restaurants, one awesome medieval bar — is scattered across so many structures within the village that it didn't feel like I was staying at a hotel as much as living in a tiny neighborhood.
 My room was a two-minute walk from reception, behind a tiny wrought-iron door in a wall covered in ivy in a small town square.
 The decor was a modern take on traditional style — marble floors, a four-poster bed, lilac walls, a giant bathroom fitted with every amenity and a ginormous bathtub.
 But the showstopper was the wall of windows overlooking the valley and the sea.
 This was mine, all mine!

 TINY VILLAGE.
 BIG PERSONALITY

 I set off on a meandering pre-dinner walk to explore the rest of the village.
 I saw beautiful Baroque choir stalls at Notre-Dame de l'Assomption.
 I read more Italian than French names on the tombs in the adjoining village cemetery.
 (Theirs is a history of shifting boundaries.)
 I peeked into Château Eza.
 It's as romantic as promised if less grand than La Chèvre d'Or and also has rooms scattered throughout the village.
 The botanical garden at the top of the hill was already closed for the day.
 (I went back in the morning.
-I needn't have bothered, and neither should you, unless you're into cactuses on hillsides and bad sculptures.)
+I shouldn't have bothered, and neither should you, unless you're into cactuses on hillsides and bad sculptures.)

 Because I arrived at 6 p.m. and left the following morning at 11 a.m., I missed the hordes of day trippers who flock here in buses and fill the tiny streets.
 But this was the way to do it.
 With the souvenir shops closed and nothing but the town itself to see, Eze didn't feel at all touristy.
 (Fathom's Erica Firpo invented #EmptyMuseo in Italy.
 I want to start #EmptyVillaggio.)
 It was easy to imagine what Eze felt like in medieval times.
 Not much has changed since.